+Spring loaded components can kick back causing injury.
 Use two hands when adjusting the shock springs.
-This will prevent the wrench from slipping while pressure is applied.
+This will prevent the wrench from slipping while pressure is being applied.

-4. See Figure 24.
-Using the supplied spanner wrench (p/n 5022853), insert the tip of the wrench into the notch in the pre-load adjuster.
-While holding the wrench in place with one hand, turn counter-clockwise to increase the pre-load, turn CLOCKWISE to decrease the pre-load.
-Make sure both shocks are set to the same amount of pre-load.

-5. Reinstall the rear drive tires.
-Torque the lug bolts to 85-95 ft/lbs.
+- 4. Using the supplied spanner wrench (p/n 5022853) (B, Figure 31), insert the tip of the wrench into the notch in the pre-load adjuster.
+While holding the wrench in place with one hand, turn counter-clockwise to increase the pre-load, turn clockwise to decrease the pre-load.
+Make sure both shocks are set to the same amount of pre-load. - Re-install the rear drive tires.
+Torque the lug bolts to 85-95 ft.lbs.
 (115-129 Nm).
-Remove the jackstands from under the machine.
+Remove the jack stands from under the machine.